10 Ways to Keep your Math Skills Sharp When School’s Out

 8. Start your own business.

 Summer is the best season to make some additional money for spending.
 Ask your child to have some business idea or start a new venture with him.
 It’s a great approach to learn about accounting, costing, and profit management.
+Try to keep your math skills up by doing math in your head while possible and not always relying on calculators.

 9. DIY (do-it-yourself) group!